SafaOS/common/README.md

 # Common

-This folder contains common files used by SafaOS.
+This folder contains common files and scripts used by SafaOS.